open-recommendation-butler/orb-backend/README.md

 2. Create a file with the name ".env".

-3. Create strong passwords for ElasticSearch, Kibana and Django and save them in the ".env" file.
+3. Insert the following content into the ".env" file.
+Replace YourStrongPasswordForElasticSearch, YourStrongPasswordForKibana and YourStrongSecretKeyForDjango with your own passwords.

-Example:
+Content of ".env" file:
 ```bash
 # Password for the 'elastic' user (at least 6 characters)
 ELASTIC_PASSWORD=YourStrongPasswordForElasticSearch